 • Use appropriate technology and to seek resources (local and statewide)

-• Conduct direct interaction with students for discipline and guidance
+• Conduct direct interaction with students for guidance.

 • Performs work which is primarily in an office setting